parsaoy/Basic-Pytorch-Projects-LP/README.md

-# Learning Projects with Pytorch.
+# Learning Projects using Pytorch and Tensorflow.
 > ## Note: These projects are labels as **Learning Projects**

 ## Resources